raspberrypi/documentation/configuration/security.md

 ## Improving SSH Security

 SSH is a common way of accessing a Raspberry Pi remotely.
 By default, logging in with SSH requires a username/password pair, and there are ways to make this more secure.
-An even more secure method is to use key based authorisation.
+An even more secure method is to use key based authentication.

 ### Improving username/password security